snstac/pytak/README.rst

 See the License for the specific language governing permissions and limitations under the License.

-* asyncio_dgram is Copyright (c) 2019 Justin Bronder
-asyncio_dgram is licensed under the MIT License, see pytak/asyncio_dgram/LICENSE for details.
+asyncio_dgram is Copyright (c) 2019 Justin Bronder and is licensed under the MIT License, see pytak/asyncio_dgram/LICENSE for details.